ScilifelabDataCentre/serve-load-testing/README.md

 - develop

 Make changes in the develop branch, commit and submit pull requests to merge to main.
+Regularly sync develop with main using rebase to retain a clean commit history.

 ## Setup for local development